Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Introduction

-In Section \ref{sec_CUSUMprocess}, the limiting distribution of the multivariate CUSUM process is derived under both the null hypothesis and local alternatives.
-Section \ref{sec_CUSUMdetectors} introduces the forward CUSUM, the backward CUSUM, and the stacked backward CUSUM tests for both retrospective testing and monitoring.
+This paper is organized as follows.
+In Section \ref{sec:cusum}, the limiting distribution of the multivariate CUSUM process is derived under both the null hypothesis and local alternatives.
+Section \ref{sec:backCUSUM} introduces the backward CUSUM and the stacked backward CUSUM tests for both retrospective testing and monitoring.
 While the backward CUSUM is only defined for $t \leq T$ and can thus be implemented only for retrospective testing, the stacked backward CUSUM cumulates recursive residuals backwardly in a triangular scheme and is therefore suitable for real-time monitoring.
-Furthermore, the local powers of the tests are compared.
-In the retrospective setting, the powers of the backward CUSUM and the stacked backward CUSUM tests are substantially higher than that of the the conventional forward CUSUM test if a single break occurs after one third of the sample size.
+The local powers of the tests are compared in Section \ref{sec:localpower}.
+In the retrospective setting, the powers of the backward CUSUM and the stacked backward CUSUM tests are substantially higher than that of the conventional forward CUSUM test if a single break occurs after one third of the sample size.
 In the case of monitoring, the detection delay of the stacked backward CUSUM under local alternatives is shown to be much lower than that of the monitoring CUSUM detector by \cite{chu1996}.
-Section \ref{sec_breakpointestimation} considers the estimation of the break date based on backward cumulated recursive residuals.
+In Section \ref{sec:infinitehorizon} we present a strong invariance principle for the multivariate CUSUM process and propose an infinite horizon monitoring procedure.
+Section \ref{sec:breakpoint} considers the estimation of the break date based on backwardly cumulated recursive residuals.
 We present an estimator, which is more accurate than the conventional maximum likelihood estimator if the break is located at the end of the sample.
-In Section \ref{sec:partialbreak} we discuss testing against partial structural breaks.
-Section \ref{sec_simulations} presents simulated critical values and Monte Carlo simulation results, and Section \ref{sec_Conclusion2} concludes.
+Section \ref{sec:simulations} presents Monte Carlo simulation results, in Section \ref{sec:covid} we provide a real-data example on monitoring SARS-CoV-2 infections during the COVID-19 pandemic, and Section \ref{sec:Conclusion} concludes.